aeberhardhsr/smartproducts/README.md

 Smart Products was a module of the specialization in industrial engineering.
 The aim of the module was to transform a shopping cart into a smart shopping cart.
 For this purpose an image recognition was created with Yolov3 and Darknet.

+Pretrained models and config files are included in smartproducts/NeuralNetwork/..

 ## Explanation
 This script includes motion detection, image recognition, evaluation of the detected images and upload of the data into a database for visualization on a website.